NCEAS/metacat/docs/user/metacat/source/geoserver.rst

 :doc:`configuration` for directions).
 Once the file has been copied, you can modify the map's initial extent in: ``${skin.dir}/spatial/map.jsp``.

-To change the map’s initial extent, edit the bounding box.
+To change the map's initial extent, edit the bounding box.
 The default is to show the entire globe.
 The ``initMap()`` function should also be given the skin name so that spatial search results can be correctly styled.